mikaelbr/twit-stream/README.md

 A simplification for reading Twitter data using Node.JS Streams.
-Pass in OAuth info and select Twitter stream method, and get a Node object mode stream returned.
+Pass in OAuth info and select Twitter stream method, and get a Node stream2 returned.
+Choose whether you want a stream of objects (objectMode: true) or a stream of buffers.

 ## Usage and Installation